September 2019 Trip

 - Chicago 95th & Dan Ryan – 14 W 95th

 - Chicago Cumberland– 5800 N. Cumberland Ave

 When I was shopping for deals, I found that something unusual.
 If I booked a trip from the central bus station in Chicago to Omaha, it was around $116.
 By starting my bus journey at the 95th and Dan Ryan stop, it was $62.
-Okay, let me break this down by, taking L ride (a $2.50 added cost), and adding a bus from the 95th and Dan Ryan stop to the central bus station, I can save almost half on tickets.
+Okay, let me break this down by taking an L ride (a $2.50 added cost) and adding a bus from the 95th and Dan Ryan stop to the central bus station; I can save almost half on tickets.
 I am not for sure why, but I am cheap enough that I would do that.

 This year has not been a significant travel year for me, at least not for train travel.
 Looking back, so far, I have traveled more than I thought.

 A year later, I discovered that being an uncle is not just a title that a sibling gives you when birth a kid, but it is truly a gift and a bond.
-Being an uncle is like traveling, there is no one right way to be an uncle or how to go, but there are a few wrong ways.
-Plus the memories from traveling and those of being an uncle are cherished forever.
+Being an uncle is like traveling; there is no one right way to be an uncle or go, but there are a few wrong ways.
+Plus, the memories from traveling and those of being an uncle are cherished forever.